joshyorko/fetch-repos-bot/README.md

   - The primary workflow for this project.
   - Supports parallel consumer jobs using matrix strategy.
   - Accepts `org_name` and `max_workers` as inputs.
-  - Can be configured to use the custom Docker image built from the `arc-docker` directory for self-hosted runners, ensuring all dependencies are pre-installed for faster and more reliable execution.
+  - Can be configured to use the custom Docker image built from the `repos` directory for self-hosted runners, ensuring all dependencies are pre-installed for faster and more reliable execution.

 ---